applesthepi/unnamedblocks/README.md

 }
 ```

+### Formating
+There is a formating script that will format the repo files based on the clang format provided in the repo root.

 ### Documentation
 Unnamed Blocks currently uses doxygen documentation generation.
 In the example above, notice how overrided functions dont even have a space for documentation, this is because doxygen uses the most super class's documentation.
 Heres a big example from the i_positionable class.
 Also notice how any phrase or sentence begins with a capital letter and ends with a period.
 ```cpp